augmentable-dev/tickgit/README.md

 ### Why is this useful?

-To be honest, I'm trying to figure that out.
-This project is a POC.
+This project is a proof-of-concept.
 Keeping tickets next to the code they're meant to describe could have the following benefits:

 - Tickets live with the code, no need for a 3rd party tool or system (anyone with git access to the repository has access to contributing to the tickets)
 - Updating a ticket's status and merging/committing code are the same action, no need to synchronize across multiple tools